Adaptive Incremental Mixture Markov chain Monte Carlo: Introductory example

 For this type of target distribution it is known that Adaptive Metropolis--Hastings (AMH) \citep{haario2001adaptive} mixes poorly since the three modes of $\targ_1$ are far apart, a problem faced by many non-independent Metropolis algorithms.
 Thus an adaptive independence sampler such as the Adaptive Gaussian Mixture (AGM) \citep{luengo2013fully} is expected to be more efficient.
 AGM uses the history of the chain to adapt the parameters of a mixture of Gaussians on the fly to match the target distribution.
-For AGM, two families of proposals are considered: the set of mixtures of two and three Gaussians, referred to as AGM--2 and AGM--3, respectively.
-By contrast, our method, Adaptive Incremental Mixture MCMC (AIMM) offers more flexibility in terms of the specification of the proposal distributions and in particular does not set a fixed number of mixture components. \end{case}
+For AGM, we consider here two families of proposals: the set of mixtures of two and three Gaussians, referred to as AGM--2 and AGM--3, respectively.
+By contrast, our method, Adaptive Incremental Mixture MCMC (AIMM) offers more flexibility in terms of the specification of the proposal distributions and in particular does not set a fixed number of mixture components. \end{example}

-We are particularly interested in studying the tradeoff between the convergence rate of the Markov chain and the asymptotic variance of the MCMC estimators, which are known to be difficult to control simultaneously \citep{mira2001ordering} Table \ref{tab1} gives information about the asymptotic variance, through the Effective Sample Size (ESS), and about the convergence of the chain, through the estimation of the tail-event probability $\pi_2(X>5)$.
-Further details of these performance measures are given in Appendix~\ref{app:perf}.
+We are particularly interested in studying the tradeoff between the convergence rate of the Markov chain and the asymptotic variance of the MCMC estimators, which are known to be difficult to control simultaneously \citep{mira2001ordering,rosenthal2003asymptotic}.
+Table \ref{tab1} gives information about the asymptotic variance, through the Effective Sample Size (ESS), and about the convergence of the chain, through the mean squared error (MSE) of the tail-event probability $\targ_1(X>5)$.
+Further details of these performance measures are given in Appendix \ref{app5} (supplementary material).

-The ability of AMH to explore the state space appears limited as it regularly fails to visit the three modes in their correct proportions after 20,000 iterations (see the mean and the variance estimate of $\pi_2(X>5)$ in Table \ref{tab1}).
+The ability of AMH to explore the state space appears limited as it regularly fails to visit the three modes in their correct proportions after 20,000 iterations (see the MSE of $\pi_1(X>5)$ in Table \ref{tab1}).
 The efficiency of AGM depends strongly on the number of mixture components of the proposal family.
-In fact AGM--2 is comparable to AMH in terms of the average ESS, indicating that the adaptation has failed in most runs.
+In fact AGM--2 is comparable to AMH in terms of the average ESS, indicating that the adaptation failed in most runs.
 AIMM and AGM--3 both achieve a similar exploration of the state space and AGM--3 offers a slightly better ESS.
-An animation corresponding to this toy example can be found at \url{http://mathsci.ucd.ie/~fmaire/AIMM/toy_example.html}.
+An animation corresponding to this toy example can be found at \href{http://mathsci.ucd.ie/~fmaire/AIMM/toy_example.html}{this link}.